-(f) Analysis conducted to determine compliance with the maximum contaminant levels prescribed by Agency Regulations, 40 CFR 141.23 (f).
-Analysis to determine contaminant levels of chloride, total dissolve solids, color, taste, and odor will be conducted according to methods prescribed in the latest edition of "Standard Methods for the Examination of Water and Wastewater" by the American Public Health Association or the EPA approved edition.

-(g) In addition to complying with the requirement of paragraphs (a) through (f) of this section, community water systems monitoring for fluoride must comply with the requirements of these paragraphs:

-(1) Where the community water system draws water from one source, the system shall take one sample at the entry point to the distribution system.

-(2) Where the community water system draws water from more than one source, the system must sample each source at the entry points to the distribution system.

-(3) If the community water system draws water from more than one source and sources are combined before distribution, the system must sample at an entry point to the distribution system during periods representative of the maximum fluoride levels occurring under normal operating conditions.

-(4) The Department may alter the frequencies for fluoride monitoring as set out in paragraph (a) of this section to increase or decrease such frequency considering the following factors:
+- (e) For the initial analysis required by paragraph 5.5.2 (a) (1), (2), or (3) of this section, data for surface waters acquired within one year prior to the effective date of these regulations, may be substituted at the discretion of the Division. - (f) Analysis conducted to determine compliance with the maximum contaminant levels prescribed by Agency Regulations, 40 CFR 141.23 (f).
+Analysis to determine contaminant levels of chloride, total dissolve solids, color, taste, and odor will be conducted according to methods prescribed in the latest edition of "Standard Methods for the Examination of Water and Wastewater" by the American Public Health Association or the EPA approved edition. - (g) In addition to complying with the requirement of paragraphs (a) through (f) of this section, community water systems monitoring for fluoride must comply with the requirements of these paragraphs: - (1) Where the community water system draws water from one source, the system shall take one sample at the entry point to the distribution system. - (2) Where the community water system draws water from more than one source, the system must sample each source at the entry points to the distribution system. - (3) If the community water system draws water from more than one source and sources are combined before distribution, the system must sample at an entry point to the distribution system during periods representative of the maximum fluoride levels occurring under normal operating conditions. - (4) The Division may alter the frequencies for fluoride monitoring as set out in paragraph (a) of this section to increase or decrease such frequency considering the following factors:

-(i) Reported concentrations from previously required monitoring, changes in stream flows.

-(ii) The degree of variation in reported concentration and,

-(iii) Other factors which may effect fluoride concentrations such as changes in pumping rates in groundwater supplies or significant changes in the system's configuration, operating procedures, source of water, and

-Monitoring may be decreased from the (5) frequencies specified in paragraph (a) of this section upon application in writing by water systems if the Department determines that the system is unlikely to exceed the MCL, considering the factors in paragraph 5.5.2 (4). listed (q) Such determination shall be made in writing and set for the basis for the determination.
+- (i) Reported concentrations from previously required monitoring, - (ii) The degree of variation in reported concentration and, - (iii) Other factors which may effect fluoride concentrations such as changes in pumping rates in groundwater supplies or significant changes in the system's configuration, operating procedures, source of water, and changes in stream flows. - (5) Monitoring may be decreased from the frequencies specified in paragraph (a) of this section upon application in writing by water systems if the Division determines that the system is unlikely to exceed the MCL, considering the factors listed in paragraph 5.5.2 (g) (4).
+Such determination shall be made in writing and set for the basis for the determination.
 A copy of the determination shall be provided to the Agency.
 In no case shall monitoring be reduced to less than one sample every 10 years.
-For systems monitoring once every 10 years, the Department shall review the monitoring results every ten years to determine whether more frequent monitoring is necessary.

-(6) Analyses for fluoride under this section shall only be used for determining compliance if conducted by laboratories that have analyzed Performance Evaluation samples to plus or minus 10% of the reference value at fluoride concentrations from 1.0mg/1 to 10.0mg/1, within the last 12 months.

-(7) Compliance with the MCL shall be determined based on each sampling point.
+For systems monitoring once every 10 years, the Division shall review the monitoring results every ten years to determine whether more frequent monitoring is necessary. - (6) Analyses for fluoride under this section shall only be used for determining compliance if conducted by laboratories that have analyzed Performance Evaluation samples to plus or minus 10% of the reference value at fluoride concentrations from 1.0mg/1 to 10.0mg/1, within the last 12 months. - (7) Compliance with the MCL shall be determined based on each sampling point.
 If any sampling point is determined to be out of compliance, the system is deemed to be out of compliance.